JeffCube99/WikiHub/docs/source/create_a_wiki/create_online_wiki.rst

     The following example only has you create a demo project using a `template repository <https://github.com/readthedocs/template.git>`_.
     You do not own the template repository, so you cannot make edits to it.
-If you want to start your own documentation see :ref:`Create Your Online Documentation From A Template`.
+If you want to start your own documentation see :ref:`Create Your Online Wiki From A Template`.

 #.
 After you have setup your Read the Docs account open your profile.
 #.
 If you have no projects, your dashboard should display a link to **Import our own demo project**.
 Clicking this link